MStarmans91/WORC/WORC/doc/static/features.rst

 8. Solidity
 9. Area

-Additional, if pixel spacing is included in the image or metadata, the volume is computed for a total of 19 shape features.
+Additional, the min and max area and, if pixel spacing is included in the image or metadata, the volume is computed for a total of 21 shape features.

 In PyRadiomics, the following shape features according to the defaults are extracted: